 Daniel joined Watsi on July 25th, 2013.
 Two years ago, Daniel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Daniel's most recent donation traveled 5,600 miles to support Lwin, a 37-year-old woman from Thailand, to fund heart surgery.
+Daniel's most recent donation traveled 4,700 miles to support Victoria, a 22-month-old baby girl from Haiti, to fund heart surgery.

 Lwin is a 37-year-old wife and mother who lives with her husband and son on the Thai-Burma border.
 Lwin and her husband work as day labourers in a temple as a cook and gardener.
 In her free time, Lwin likes to garden and enjoys growing vegetables to eat and to donate to the temple.
 Lwin also likes to watch Thai movies.
 One night in March 2021, Lwin had a rapid heartbeat and felt dizzy.
 Lwin could not sleep that night so her husband brought her to a clinic the next day.
 The doctor referred her to Mae Sot Hospital in an ambulance, where she underwent diagnostic tests, but never received a diagnosis.
 Lwin was given medication to stabilize her condition.
 During her follow-up appointment in June 2022, Lwin received an echocardiogram and was diagnosed with mitral valve stenosis.
 The doctor then referred her to Chiang Mai Hospital for further treatment.
 Currently, Lwin suffers from shortness of breath and heart palpitations.
 Lwin reports her arms and legs feeling heavy and trouble sleeping.
 Lwin has little appetite and she has to sleep propped up on pillows.
 On January 13th, Lwin with receive surgery to improve her condition.
 Our medical partners, Burma Children Medical Fund, are helping Lwin raise $1,500 to cover the cost of this life altering surgery.
 Lwin shared, "I will never forget the donors who will help pay for my treatment cost.
 When I recover fully, I want to learn how to sew so that I can open a shop from my home and work as a seamstress."